solliancenet/microsoft-mysql-developer-guide/14_ZeroToHero/14_00_ZeroToHero.md

 - Perform regular testing
 - Ensure up policies and procedures are setup and configured for auditing application and database workloads
 - Setup backup and restore based on RTO and RPO objectives
-- Be familiar with potential issues and how to remediate them
+- Be familiar with potential issues and how to troubleshoot and remediate them